-A number of modules will have assessment based upon an integrative project that is core at each level of the course.
+The course offers a variety of assessment to students, which aim to allow students to each level of the course.
 These assessments allow the modules to be contextualised within the full range of learning at each level.
 The integrated project provides synoptic assessment and synoptic learning.
 The synoptic assessments are identified in the module descriptors and module handbooks.
 The themes of the integrated projects are: